-Lisa Page sues FBI and DOJ, citing 'cost of therapy' after salacious text messages released
+Lisa Page sues FBI and DOJ, citing 'cost of therapy' after Trump mocked her salacious text messages

 And, after Trump made a joke at a presidential debate concerning his hand size, Page wrote, "This man cannot be president."
 Strzok, meanwhile, called Trump a “douche," mocked Trump supporters, and said he was "scared."

-Page's lawsuit lamented that Trump's tweets about Page's texts "have been retweeted and favorited millions of times."
+Page's lawsuit lamented that Trump's tweets about her texts "have been retweeted and favorited millions of times."
 Trump, Page went on, has "targeted" her "by name in more than 40 tweets and dozens of interviews, press conferences, and statements from the White House, fueling unwanted media attention that has radically altered her day-to-day life."

 She argued that federal law prevents agencies from disclosing personal records about individuals "unless an exception applies or the individual who is the subject of the record consents in writing to the disclosure."